-It’s not every day that you get asked to star in a film where you’ll cut yourself in half.
-So I was thrilled to be invited by the Italian luxury menswear brand Canali 1934 to consult on and perform in their 2016 holiday short film where I would end up doing exactly that.
+It’s not every day that I get asked to appear in a film where I’ll cut myself in half.
+So I was thrilled when the Italian luxury menswear brand Canali 1934 asked me to do exactly that.
+They booked me to consult on and perform in their short film produced for the holidays.
 It’s been a trend with luxury brands to produce high-end cinematic ‘featurettes’ lately.
 This is the latest one by Canali at the bottom of this post.

 The production team decided to make a short film about their beautiful products.
 The premise was to be that a magician called The Incredible Mr. C, (who I played) would conjure up elegant Canali gifts as part of his magical repertoire.

-In the early production meetings for this short film I saw they wanted to use an element of CGI hocus pocus to achieve magical ideas.
+I learned in the early production meetings for this short film that they wanted to use an element of CGI (computer generated imagery).
 This was to accomplish effects that were not possible by ‘traditional magic methods’ (for example, sawing myself in half when I don’t have a twin brother!).
-But I was thrilled to know they also wanted a strong emphasis on good old-fashioned sleight of hand close-up magic.
+But I was happy to know they also wanted a strong emphasis on good old-fashioned sleight of hand close-up magic.

 Opting for sleight of hand made sense for a company that prides themselves on their artistry.
-(Not to offend the special effects peeps out there, of course what they do is artistry as well).
-But we’re talking about magic artistry here and there’s something totally different for an audience watching a short film when they know that the magic they’re seeing is being created by the magician’s hands alone as a result of countless hours of work and preparation… all to give a brief fleeting moment, that feeling of magic to an audience.
+(Not to offend the computer special effects peeps out there, of course what they do is artistry as well).
+But we’re talking about magic artistry here.
+When an audience watches a short film, it’s different if they know the magician’s hands create the magic they see.
+Fingers that produce impossibilities as a result of countless hours of work and preparation… all to give a brief fleeting moment, that feeling of magic to an audience.